 Recently, a condition called subclinical mastitis has been described.
 Subclinical mastitis is diagnosed from the finding of a raised sodium-potassium ratio in the milk and an increased concentration of interleukin-8 (IL-8) when there is no clinical mastitis.
 Increased sodium and IL-8 levels are thought to indicate that an inflammatory response is occurring despite the absence of clinical signs.
-Due to this disease, milk production falls below 400 ml/day.
+Due to this disease milk production falls below 400 ml per day.

 Two principle causes of mastitis are milk stasis and infection.
 Milk stasis is usually the primary cause which may or may not be accompanied by progress to infection.
-Intramammary infections caused by Escherichia coli and Staphylococcus aureus (E. coli) are commonly considered to be limited in duration.
+Intra mammary infections caused by Escherichia coli are commonly considered to be limited in duration.
 Sometimes, microorganisms may even be eliminated before or shortly after the onset of clinical symptoms.
-Therefore, the host defense system appears to eliminate microorganisms efficiently especially when the infection occurs late in lactation [2].
+Therefore, the host defense system appears to eliminate E. coli efficiently especially when the infection occurs late in lactation.
+Staphylococcus aureus is also causative organism for clinical mastitis [2].

-In treating and managing clinical mastitis, culture-based therapy and severity levels play a key role.
-Antibiotic therapy is strongly recommended for clinical mastitis [3].
+In treating and managing clinical mastitis, culture based therapy and severity levels play ey role.
+The antibiotic therapy is strongly recommended for clinical mastitis [3].

-The veterinary in clinical practice is often confronted with cases of mastitis that requires systemic antibacterial treatment in addition to local treatment.
-Furthermore, NSAIDs are most commonly used in treatment.
-Few examples of drugs used are penicillin's, oxytetracycline, chloramphenicol, sulfonamides, trimethoprim, etc. [4].
+The veterinary in clinical practice is often confronted with cases of mastitis that require systemic antibacterial treatment in addition to local treatment.
+Furthermore, nonsteroidal anti-inflammatory drug's are most commonly used in the treatment.
+Few examples of drugs used are penicillin's, oxytetracycline, chloramphenicol, sulfonamides, and trimethoprim [4].

 Caffeine is a natural alkaloid found in coffee beans, tea leaves, cocoa beans, cola nuts, and other plants.
 It is probably the most frequently ingested pharmacologically active substance in the world.
 It is found in common beverages (coffee, tea, and soft drinks), products containing coca, chocolate, and over counter stimulants.
 Caffeine is used to treat tiredness and drowsiness and used along with other pain relievers to improve their effect [5].
 Caffeine is a methyl xanthine moiety capable to hinder the phosphodiesterase (PDE) enzyme which helps in hydrolysis of cyclic nucleotides resulting in elevated concentration of intracellular cyclic adenosine monophosphate (cAMP).
 Cell surface receptors inhibition for adenosine is another proposed mechanism.
-Reduced intracellular cAMP levels are seen in cutaneous leucocytes of patients with psoriasis.
+Reduced intracellular cAMP levels are seen in cutaneous leukocytes of patients with psoriasis.
 Many researchers proposed that as a PDE inhibitor and methyl xanthine, caffeine increases intracellular cAMP levels, which consequently suppress inflammatory pathways [6].

 Solid lipid nanoparticles (SLNs) are submicrons colloidal carrier ranging from 50 to 100 nm which are composed of a physiological lipid dispersed in water or in aqueous surface solutions.
-They consist of macromolecular material, in which the active compound is dissolved, entrapped or to which the active compound is dissolved or attached.
+They consist of macromolecular material in which the active compound is dissolved, entrapped, or to which the active compound is dissolved or attached.
 SLNs are generally spherical in shape and diameter from 10 to 100 nm.
-Advantages are it controls or target drug release, improve stability of pharmaceutics, feasibilities of carrying both lipophilic and hydrophilic drugs more affordable [7,8].
+Advantages are it controls or target drug release, improve stability of pharmaceutics, and feasibilities of carrying both lipophilic and hydrophilic drugs more affordable [7,8].

-Various lipids used in the preparation of SLNs are triglycerides (tristearin), partial glycerides (Imwitor), fatty acids (stearic acid and palmitate acid), steroids (cholesterol), and waxes (acetyl palmitate).
-Various emulsifiers and their combination (Pluronic F 68, F 127) have been used to stabilize the lipid dispersion.
-Among them, stearic acid is widely used because of its GRAS status and thus known to be safe and used widely in pharmaceutical and cosmeceutical industries.
-No skin irritations are reported using this lipid from the reports and sources obtained.
-Hence, it is used in the present study [9,10].
+Various lipids used in the preparation of SLNs are triglycerides (tri-stearin), partial glycerides (Imwitor), fatty acids (stearic acid, and palmitate acid), and steroids (cholesterol), and waxes (acetyl palmitate).
+Various emulsifiers and their combination (pluronic F 68, F 127) have been used to stabilize the lipid dispersion.
+Among them, cholesterol is widely used lipid because of its GRAS status lipids and thus know to be safe and used widely in pharmaceutical and cosmeceutical industries.
+No skin irritations are reported using these lipids from the reports and sources obtained.
+Hence, this lipid is used in the present study [9,10].